tfiers/phd/ReadMe.md

 ## Julia

+To reproduce results:

-- Download and run the [Julia](https://julialang.org/) installer for your OS.
+- If new to Julia, [download](https://julialang.org/downloads/) and run its installer for your OS.
-- In the root dir, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode), run `activate .`, and `instantiate` to install dependencies.
+- Clone this repo, and in the root directory, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode).
+  Then run `activate .` and `instantiate` to install all dependencies.
+- Start a Jupyter server.
+  - If you don't have Jupyter installed, run `using IJulia` and `notebook()` in the julia repl.
-- Start a notebook server (via either `jupyter notebook` in the terminal, or `using IJulia; notebook()` in the julia repl).
+  - If you have, the usual `jupyter notebook` in the terminal works.
+- Open one of the Julia `notebooks/` (from 2022 on).
+  - If it is not one of the newest notebooks, the codebase will have changed since the notebook was last run.
+To restore the codebase to its former state, find the commit of the last change to the notebook (shown on GitHub), and `git checkout` this commit.

-- Open one of the `notebooks/` from 2022 on.
-You should be able to run all cells.
+You should now be able to run all cells